-On TB, USAID supports activities that improve the delivery of prevention, care and treatment services; enhance the capacities of institutions to address MDR TB; and develop systems to strengthen the diagnosis of MDR TB; and improve infection control practices.
-USAID works with civilian and prison health officials to expand use of patient-centered outpatient treatment approaches.
-USAID also helps health providers, communities, and patients to understand and address the treatment and care of TB and MDR TB.
-Finally, USAID is helping to facilitate implementation of GeneXpert, a technology that will greatly expedite the diagnosis of MDR TB and further enhance the effectiveness of laboratory diagnostics.
+To combat TB, USAID supports activities that improve the delivery of prevention, care and treatment services; enhance the capacities of institutions to address multidrug-resistant-TB (MDR-TB); and develop systems to strengthen the diagnosis of drug-resistant-TB; and improve infection control practices.
+USAID works with public health institutions officials to expand use of patient-centered outpatient treatment approaches.
+USAID also helps health providers, communities, and patients to understand and address the treatment and care of TB and MDR-TB.
+Finally, USAID is helping to facilitate implementation of GeneXpert, a U.S. technology that will greatly expedite the diagnosis of MDR-TB.

-Through the President’s Emergency Plan for AIDS Relief (PEPFAR), USAID works with the Government of Kazakhstan and in close collaboration with the Global Fund to Fight AIDS, Tuberculosis and Malaria to expand access to comprehensive HIV/AIDS prevention, treatment and care services for the most at-risk populations and to reduce barriers, including stigma and discrimination, that constrain knowledge of their status and limit their access to services.
-USAID also focuses on strengthening the capacities of national and local institutions, NGOs, and individuals to enable them to more effectively lead the planning, delivery and monitoring of support services.
+Through the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), USAID works with the Government of Kazakhstan and in close collaboration with the Global Fund to Fight AIDS, Tuberculosis and Malaria to expand access to comprehensive HIV/AIDS prevention, treatment and care services for the most at-risk populations and to reduce barriers, including stigma and discrimination that constrain knowledge of their status and limit their access to services.
+USAID also focuses on enabling national and local institutions and non-governmental organizations to more effectively lead the planning, delivery and monitoring of support services.
 USAID’s HIV/AIDS programs are primarily focused on providing services to at-risk populations in East Kazakhstan, which has a relatively high rate of HIV/AIDS transmission that occurs through intravenous drug use.
 USAID also works with national institutions to ensure the country has access to modern and cost-effective treatment methods.